peterjmit/peterjmit.com/markdown/blog/why-should-you-upgrade-your-test-suite-to-phpspec-and-prophecy.md

 ```

 ## Changes that will _break_ your spec files
-At first glance not much has changed hit the following command and it appears
+At first glance not much has changed, hit the following command and it appears
 to be business as usual.
 But if you are trying to run an _old_ test suite
 then nothing will work.